 \subsection{Single-move and parallel samplers}

-This section compares the single-move sampler (Sec.~\ref{sec:single-move-sampler}) to the parallel sampler (Sec.~\ref{sec:jt-sampler}).
-We run a Metropolis--Hastings Markov chain sampler for one million steps for the single-move sampler, and 500,000 for the parallel sampler.
+~ This section compares between the single-move sampler (Sec.~\ref{sec:single-move-sampler}) and the parallel sampler (Sec.~\ref{sec:jt-sampler}).
+We run a Metropolis–Hastings Markov chain sampler for 1,000,000 steps for the single-move sampler, and 500,000 for the parallel sampler.
 For both cases, we initiate the sampler with a random \(50\)-vertex skeleton \(t\) and set it as the junction \(T\), this corresponds to junction tree of a no-edge 50-vertex graph.
-We sample a posterior of the skeleton \(\pi(t\given T)\) every 100 Metropolis--Hastings samples of \(\pi(T \given t)\), as recommended by~\cite{Green01032013}.
+We sample a posterior of the skeleton \(\pi(t\given T)\) every 100 Metropolis–Hastings samples of \(\pi(T \given t)\), as recommended by~\cite{Green01032013}.
 Sampling of \(\pi(t\given T)\) follows the randomization approach in~\cite{thomas2009enumerating}.

-Using the dataset associated with Fig.~\ref{fig:ggm-ture-G}, each sampler is initiated arbitrarily ten times.
-Although sample performance varies between runs, all parallel chains have converged within the first 50,000 iterations, and 8 out of the 10 single-move chains converged by iteration 500,000, with the slowest converging by iteration 800,000.
-We observed consistently faster convergence to the chain's stationary state, less within-sample correlation and improved computation speed with the parallel sampler versus the single-move sampler.
-For more details, refer to SM Section~\ref{app:sec:ggm}, which also includes other graphical diagnostics of the chains.
+Using the dataset associated with Figure~\ref{fig:ggm-ture-G}, each sampler is initiated arbitrary ten times.
+Sample performance varies between runs, however, all parallel chains have converged within the first 50,000 iterations; and 8 out of the 10 single-move chains converged by iteration 500,000, the slowest has converged by iteration 800,000.
+We observed, consistently, faster convergence to the chain's stationary state, less within-sample correlation and improved computation speed for the parallel sampler over the single-move sampler.
+For more details refer to SM Section~\ref{app:sec:ggm}, which also includes other graphical diagnostics of the chains.

-First, the computational speed improvement is due to parallelization, where the parallel sampler performed approximately \(\approx\) 710,000 total updates when run for 500,000 samples (42\% improved efficient).
-Second, the acceptance probabilities of the parallel sampler do not require the calculation of the reverse proposal, as is the case with the single-move sampler, which, at a minimum, requires the enumeration of both partition sets in~\eqref{eq:nei-bound-clique-basic-no-cond} and carrying out~\eqref{eq:reverse-proposal-connect} and~\eqref{eq:reverse-proposal-disconnect}.
+The computational speed improvement is, first, due to parallelization, where the parallel sampler performed approximately \(\approx\) 710,000 total updates when run for 500,000 samples (42\% improved efficient).
+Second, the acceptance probabilities of the parallel sampler do not require the calculation of the reverse proposal, as in the single-move sampler, which, at the minimum, requires the enumeration of both partition sets in~\eqref{eq:nei-bound-clique-basic-no-cond} and carrying out~\eqref{eq:reverse-proposal-connect} and~\eqref{eq:reverse-proposal-disconnect}.

 Figure~\ref{fig:ggm-map} illustrates the adjacency matrix of the maximum a posteriori graph and the heatmap of one of the parallel sampler chains, all computed over the last 300,000 samples.
-There is a strong correspondence between the estimated and the true adjacency matrix (Fig.~\ref{fig:ggm-ture-G}).
+There is strong correspondence between the estimated and the true adjacency matrix (Fig.~\ref{fig:ggm-ture-G}).